kcboggs/401Assignments/seattle-ops-401d1: Read02.md

 * Sends immediate alerts
 * Bottlenecks can be identified
 * Capable to fix the issues automatically
-* Offers several types of monitoring of network services like SMTP, HTTP, FTP, POP, SNMP, SSH, and many other network services
+* Offers several types of monitoring of network services like SMTP, HTTP, FTP, POP, SNMP, SSH
-* Offers flexibility for the multi-user access at the same time so that monitoring can be done for network components
+* Offers flexibility for the multi-user access at the same time
+* Strongest features is failover capability and continuous monitoring